rothgar/ansible-greyhole/README.md

 WIP for installing and configuring greyhole.

- [] set variables for mounting drives
+- [ ] set variables for mounting drives
- [] set variables for shares
+- [ ] set variables for shares
- [] create ansible-samba playbook for configuring shares
+- [ ] create ansible-samba playbook for configuring shares
+- [ ] make .sql import idempotent